Varicella Testing

 Critical Findings and Potential Interventions

 Specific infectious organisms are required to be reported to local, state, and national departments of health.
 Lists of specific organisms may vary among facilities.
-State health departments provide information regarding reportable diseases, which can be accessed at each state health department Web site.
-The CDC provides information regarding national notifiable diseases at https://ndc.services.cdc.gov /search-results-year.
+State health departments provide information regarding reportable diseases, which can be accessed at each state health department website.
+The Centers for Disease Control and Prevention (CDC) provides information regarding national notifiable diseases at https://ndc .services.cdc.gov/search-results-year.

 There's more to see -- the rest of this topic is available only to subscribers.